Colombian Shark Catfish, Tete Sea Catfish, White Tip Shark CatfishFamily: Ariidae Ariopsis seemanniPhoto © Animal-World: Courtesy David Brough

 - Plants: Safe - Although they will root around in the substrate, they usually do not uproot plants or disturb rockwork.

-Difficult to sex when young, but mature females are thicker-bodied than males.
+Difficult to sex when young, under 8 inches (20 cm), but mature females are thicker-bodied than males and have lighter fins.

 The Shark Catfish have not been successfully bred in aquariums.
 In the wild they are mouth-brooders with the male brooding the eggs.
 The issue with breeding these fish in aquariums is the difficulty replicating their natural breeding behavour.
 These fish will spawn in marine environments, the male carries the eggs in his mouth until incubation is complete.
 Once this happens, the male swims upstream to deposit the fry into freshwater where they begin their lifecycle and migrate back to the brackish water to live and the the oceans to spawn.

-- Ease of Breeding: Difficult - Aquatic breedings are incredibly rare as the aquarist must simulate the fish traveling from marine to freshwater breeding grounds and back.
-This fish is a mouthbrooder that will produce very few large eggs which the male will watch over.
+- Ease of Breeding: Difficult - The issue with breeding these fish in aquariums is the difficulty replicating their natural breeding behavior.
+This fish is a migratory mouthbrooder that produces very few large eggs which the male will watch over.

 The Silver-tipped Shark or Shark Catfish is readily available and moderately priced at around $5.00 (2013)